Every American is Impacted by this Decision

-The impact and importance of the Supreme Court’s upcoming decision on what constitutes an automatic telephone dialing system cannot be overstated.
-Every consumer who owns a cellphone – practically every American – will be affected.
-If the Court holds that a computer that dials off lists of numbers does not count as an ‘automatic dialer’, then there will be nothing to stop banks, debt collectors, marketers or even criminals from auto-dialing consumers hundreds of times per day, with or without consent.
-And, to make matters worse, there will be no mechanism for consumers to stop such calls or, for that matter, text messages.
+The impact and importance of the Supreme Court’s decision on what constitutes an automatic telephone dialing system cannot be overstated.
+Every consumer who owns a cellphone – practically every American – is affected by this decision.
+Because the Supreme Court held that a computer that dials off lists of numbers does not count as an ‘automatic dialer’, there is now nothing to stop banks, debt collectors, marketers or even criminals from auto-dialing consumers hundreds of times per day, with or without consent.
+And, to make matters worse, there is now no mechanism for consumers to stop such calls or, for that matter, text messages.

 How did Duguid v.
 Facebook make it all the way up to the Supreme Court of the United States?

 The case originated in U.S. District Court, Northern District of California, after Noah Duguid began receiving text messages from Facebook notifying him that his Facebook account was accessed by various browsers.
 Duguid asserted that he didn’t have a Facebook account, didn’t provide Facebook with his phone number, and didn’t consent to receiving cell phone text messages from the social media giant.